Migrate VMware VMs to Azure (agentless)

 In Review and start replication, review the settings, and click Replicate to start the initial replication for the servers.

-You can update replication settings any time before replication starts, in Manage > Replicating machines.
-Settings can't be changed after replication starts.
+You can update replication settings any time before replication starts (Manage > Replicating machines).
+You can't change settings after replication starts.

 Provisioning for the first time

-If this is the first VM you're replicating in the Azure Migrate project, Azure Migrate Server Migration automatically provisions these resources in same resource group as the project.
+If this is the first VM you're replicating in the project, Server Migration automatically provisions these resources, in same resource group as the project.

-- Service bus: Azure Migrate Server Migration uses the service bus to send replication orchestration messages to the appliance.
+- Service bus: Server Migration uses the service bus to send replication orchestration messages to the appliance.

 - Gateway storage account: Server Migration uses the gateway storage account to store state information about the VMs being replicated.